Divergence Strategy - Hidden Bullish Divergence & Hidden Bearish Divergence Trading

 Hidden Bearish Divergence

-This pattern happens when price is making a lower high ( LH ), but the oscillator is showing a higher high ( HH ).
-To remember them easily think of them as M shapes on Chart patterns.
+This pattern happens when price is making a lower high ( LH ), but the oscillator trading is showing a higher high ( HH ).
+To remember them easily think of them as M-shapes on Charts.
 It occurs when there's a retracement in a downwards trend.

 Divergence strategy

-Other popular indicators used are CCI indicator (Commodity Channel Index Indicator), Stochastic Oscillator Indicator, RSI & MACD indicators.
+Other popular trading indicators used are CCI trading indicator (Commodity Channel Index Indicator), Stochastic Oscillator Technical Indicator, RSI & MACD indicators.
 MACD & RSI Indicator are the best indicators to use.

 NB:Hidden divergence is the best type to trade because it gives a trading signal that's in the same direction with the current market trend, thus it has a high reward to risk ratio.
 It provides for the best possible entry.